The Blacksmith in Irish Mythology

 However, as war and battle was such a way of life, the smith had to bring his forge with him in order to repair weapons and make new ones, so it’s reasonable to suppose that the forge may not in fact have had a permanent location at all.

-This short film shows how the iron-Age Celts made their forge.
+This short film shows how the Iron-Age Celts made their forge.
 Although it takes place in Holland, it is not unlike how our Irish ancestors were reported to have constructed their smithies.

 In ancient times, the art of the smith was held in great esteem.
-It was considered a powerful magic indeed to wield and master the element of fire, which was representative of the great Sun-God himself; to take the bones of the earth (said to be the very bones of the mother Goddess Eriu, remember) and transform them through the application of fire, strength, skill, secret knowledge and magic into the much revered and coveted bright shining metallic objects of tools, weapons and jewelry.
+It was considered a powerful magic indeed to wield and master the element of fire, which was representative of the great Sun-God himself; to take the bones of the earth (said to be the very bones of the mother Goddess Eriu, remember) and transform them through the application of fire, strength, skill, secret knowledge and magic into the much revered and coveted bright shining metallic objects of tools, weapons and jewellery.

 Goibniu was a very important member of the Danann community, and his name crops up in many of the stories.